emaphp/Injector/README.md

 //inject the logger service
 $container->inject($foo, 'logger');
 ```
 We can define an arbitrary number of services.
-This example injects both services inside an object.
+This example injects both services ('logger' and 'twig') inside an object.
 ```php
 <?php
 $foo = new \stdClass();